Lapin0t/phd-manuscript/main/02_games.typ

 In order to translate this definition into type theory, the only question is how to represent subsets.
-The most familiar one is the powerset construction, adopting the point-of-view of subsets as predicates:
+The most familiar one is the powerset construction, adopting the point-of-view of subsets as (proof-relevant) predicates:

 $ subs.Pow cl base.Set -> base.Set \
-  subs.Pow th X kw.whr X -> base.Prop $
+  subs.Pow th X kw.whr X -> base.Set $

 However there is another, more intensional one, viewing subsets as families: